hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Thx guys.
 Not new @greggirwin I just leave it on background to show debug info.
 On thing I can't show here, that is fun, is closing the view game window, so you can nanipulate objects as for example lives attibur

 [17:10:04](#uWWNY1J1C1S05u3SbUimuut3fEQ7vrFtx-Dqr2MGsDo) <planetsizecpu (Jose Luis)>:
 * Thx guys.
 Not new @greggirwin I just leave it on background to show debug info.
-On thing I can't show here, that is fun, is closing the view game window, so you can nanipulate objects as for example lives attibute and restore the window again to play Ì†ΩÌ∏Å
+On thing I can't show here, that is fun, is closing the view game window, so you can nanipulate objects as for example lives attibute and restore the window again to play üòÅ

 [17:10:37](#4RvOBmkGpQKV3wAuiznNj_fuD_eG_V_v0IMbYyE1_Vg) <planetsizecpu (Jose Luis)>:
 * Thx guys.
 Not new @greggirwin I just leave it on background to show debug info.
-One thing I can't show here, that is fun, is closing the view game window, so you can nanipulate objects as for example lives attibute and restore the window again to play Ì†ΩÌ∏Å
+One thing I can't show here, that is fun, is closing the view game window, so you can nanipulate objects as for example lives attibute and restore the window again to play üòÅ

 [17:11:10](#m0v0mZr7Gzj2UcCJ7DJT1eoZozk70tDo9VWY2K937FE) <planetsizecpu (Jose Luis)>:
 * Thx guys.
 Not new @greggirwin I just leave it on background to show debug info.
-One thing I can't show here, that is fun, is closing the view game window, so you can manipulate objects as for example lives attibute and restore the window again to play Ì†ΩÌ∏Å
+One thing I can't show here, that is fun, is closing the view game window, so you can manipulate objects as for example lives attibute and restore the window again to play üòÅ

 [17:12:37](#FuBBOr0RGOI33NTslFLU-LzcPNK5_65b6kHMwnzHOXk) <planetsizecpu (Jose Luis)>:
 But to show here then the GIF file turns too heavy for upload